psi4/psi4/doc/sphinxman/source/detci.rst

 |globals__active|.
 For CI computations, there is no difference between
 |globals__frozen_docc| and |globals__restricted_docc|, or between
 |globals__frozen_uocc| and |globals__restricted_uocc|.
 There are
-differences betwen these keywords for :ref:`sec:mcscf`.
+differences between these keywords for :ref:`sec:mcscf`.

 .. index:: CI; basic-keywords